Pinoy Republic, an Asian Grocery Store

 As I entered the market, I smelled a very enticing aroma.
 The scent seemed familiar, almost as if it was deli with fresh meats like beef, pork, and chicken.
 We had passed other stores and fast food restaurants on our way from Worcester Academy to the market called “Pinoy Republic.”
 When I walked into the market, I saw a few tall columns with clear crates filled with goods.
 The goods varied from chips, to nuts, to fish, to fruits, to soups.
 Wow, there is a lot of variety of foods and snacks.
 I thought to myself.

-The lady who was running the market, Mercedes, was extremely genuine.
+The lady who was running the market, Mercy, was extremely genuine.
 She said hello to us and shook all of our hands.
 She smiled at us, and I felt welcome.
 She told us many stories about when she lived in the Philippines before she came to the United States.

 In the back of the store, there were cold fridges with fish and seafood.
 I had never seen whole fish for sale like that before: grey, glassy eyed, frozen, stacked like Jenga blocks.
 On the right, there were more fridges filled with drinks native to the Philippines.
-Mercedes told us about special Filipino lychee juice.
+Mercy told us about special Filipino lychee juice.
 Sweet with globs of white jelly.
 Wow, this is different.
 I thought to myself as I took my first sip of the sugary lychee juice.

 Within the market, there was a wide variety of foods which made the market much more appealing in my eyes.
 The Pinoy Republic had seafood, candy, snacks, fruits, nuts, and many different trail mixes and assortments of nuts.
 They even had ice cream.
-Mercedes gave us two different flavors: purple yam and avocado to try.
+Mercy gave us two different flavors: purple yam and avocado to try.
 The purple yam tasted almost like black raspberry: sweet, tart but with a hint of coconut.
 The avocado was light green and creamy and a slightly sweet taste.
 This is delicious.
 Who would’ve thought to make ice cream out of avocado?

 I was surprised that this market had a lot of similarities to a typical American grocery store.
-It did have a few things that are even different from those markets, and Mercedes even said that this market had some things you might not even find in U.S. general stores and groceries.
+It did have a few things that are even different from those markets, and Mercy even said that this market had some things you might not even find in U.S. general stores and groceries.

 To me, another captivating point was that in Filipino cuisine they tend to enjoy eating more sour and sweet food rather than salty or other ways of preparing food.
 Also, in every meal there must be rice or else it is not considered a meal, but a snack.
 That’s like meals at my Iranian house.
 The market included famous meals from the Philippines’ such as Arroz Caldo which is a soup with rice, chicken, and various flavorings, spices, and seasonings ready to buy and eat.